GrantMCA93/data-centric-dev-milestone-project/README.md

 ## Potential future features
 On The website statistics pages I didnt know how to get the graphs and tables to update automatically so it has to be done manually.
+Adding a piechart that can display allergens.
+The issue was allergens was a list and i was unable to workout how to call the allergens lists and convert the format to work on the piechart.

 ## Technologies Used